 On the undergraduate syllabus I usually teach on the modules Epic into NovelLink opens in a new window, Seventeenth-Century LiteratureLink opens in a new window, Literature and Revolution 1640-60Link opens in a new window, and Shakespeare and Selected Dramatists of his TimeLink opens in a new window.
 I also lecture on Medieval and Early Modern Literature.
 I have supervised undergraduate dissertations on topics including Restoration poetry, the Eikon Basilike of Charles I, and witchcraft plays.
 At postgraduate level, I am co-supervising with colleagues in History a PhD thesis on religion in Restoration drama.
 I also teach on the MA module Shakespeare in History.Link opens in a new window I enjoy supervising projects in all areas of early modern English literature so please email me for a conversation if this is something you're interested in doing.

 With Andrew McRae ed.
 Literature of the Stuart Successions: An Anthology (Manchester, 2017).

 ‘‘A great Romance feigned to raise wonder’: Literature and the Making of the 1689 Succession’ in Stuart Succession Literature: Moments and TransformationsLink opens in a new window ed.
-Andrew McRae and Paulina Kewes (Oxford, forthcoming 2018).
+Andrew McRae and Paulina Kewes (Oxford, 2019), pp. 114-31.